themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 #### What's the problem?

-The problem is that since the mid-2000s the number and variety of devices and screens that might view your website has exploded.
-Ten years ago, it used to be pretty safe to assume that people would be looking at your site on a 1024 &times; 768 screen using Microsoft Internet Explorer 6.
+The problem is that since the mid-2000s the number and variety of devices and screens used to view websites has exploded.
+Ten years ago, it was safe to assume that people would be looking at your site on a 1024 × 768 screen using Microsoft Internet Explorer 6.

+> {{ theme:partial src="aside-header" voice="potatowire" text="Win some lose some" }}
+>
+> I think that we lost a lot of [true artistry](http://noahstokes.com/) in addition to uniform experience.
+>
+> {{ theme:partial src="image" show="{{ number }}" title="The good old days" file="underconstruction.gif" }}

 Those days are long past.

-Today, you should be prepared to serve your site to browsers as small as the old iPhone (320 &times; 480 pixels) all the way up to desktop displays sporting 2560 &times; 1440 pixels or higher.
-Even on the desktop there's a wide variety, as some users prefer narrow overlapping windows and others prefer browsing full-screen.
+Today, you should be prepared to serve your site to browsers as small as the original iPhone (320 × 480 pixels) all the way up to desktop displays sporting 2560 × 1440 pixel resolutions or higher.
+Even on the desktop there's a wide variety, as some users prefer narrow overlapping windows, while others prefer browsing full-screen.

 It's difficult to make font and interaction element choices that work equally well on both big and small screens.
 Some designers prefer to keep things simple, making a single layout (usually around 960 pixels wide) and trusting mobile users to pinch and zoom for reading and navigation.

 Strictly speaking, there's nothing wrong with this sort of design, especially for content-driven sites with simple navigation.
 Unfortunately, some sites with long [line lengths](http://baymard.com/blog/line-length-readability) may be difficult to read even when zoomed in.
-Other sites with detailed, interactive navigation (think multi-level nested hierarchies) may make it difficult for users of small screens to find what they're looking for as they pan through a zoomed site looking through their virtual soda straw.
+Other sites with detailed, interactive navigation (think multi-level, nested hierarchies) may make it difficult for users of small screens to find what they're looking for as they pan through a zoomed site seen though their virtual soda straw.

 The alternative is to adapt your layout so that it responds properly to the size of the browser window being used.
 That's called responsive or adaptive design.

 > {{ theme:partial src="aside-header" voice="erik" text="Flamewarning" }}
 >
-> There are some major philosophical flame-wars over responsive design, adaptive design, whether there's a difference between them, or whether we should even be designing that way at all.
+> There are some major philosophical flame-wars over responsive design, adaptive design, whether there's a difference between them, and even whether we should be designing this way at all.
 Like any inexact science or art, there are substantial differences in perspective, and they all offer good arguments and accept different compromises.
 >
 > I'm not here to tell you how responsive design *should* be done.
 I'm telling you how *I do it*.
 If you're interested, I highly encourage you to scour the web for alternate perspectives and tools.
 It's a great way to broaden your horizons.
 >